elzahatake/atm/README.md

 # Name

-Fetch and Render
+ATM

 # Description

-These files allow you to fetch external data and render with styling.
+These files allow you to code a mock ATM.

 # Installation

-If needed, you could include steps to help people get started with your project.
+demo.jsx, index.html

 # License information